WolframResearch/Sublime-WolframLanguage/README.md

 ### Settings

-If you have `Mathematica` installed in the default location on your system, you may not have to change any settings.
+If you have Wolfram System installed in the default location on your system, you may not have to change any settings.

-If `Mathematica` is not in the default location, then change the location by going to:
+If Wolfram System is not in the default location, then specify the actual location:

+Go to the menu item:
 `Package Settings > Wolfram Language > Settings`

-and adding a `kernel` setting:
+Add a `kernel` setting:
 ```
 {
-  ...
+  …

   "kernel": "/Applications/Mathematica123.app/Contents/MacOS/WolframKernel"

-  ...
+  …
 }

 ```

-There are other settings such as `lsp_server_command` that specifies the command to run for the server:
+You may also change the command that is used to start the server:
 ```
 {
-  ...
+  …

   "lsp_server_command":
     [